rockysaputra/rockysaputra/README.md

 - 👋 Hi, I’m @rockysaputra
 - 🌱 I’m currently learning VueJs and NuxtJs
 - 📫 How to reach me: Facebook "Rocky Saputra"
-- ⚡ Fun fact: Saya laki
+- ⚡ Fun fact: Saya laki-laki

 <!---
 rockysaputra/rockysaputra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.